Getting to Grips With Headless Architecture

 A headless approach affords the opportunity to move away from a one-size-fits-all approach and choose exactly what your marketplace needs, allowing you to quickly implement customer trends as well as even pre-empt them.

 As you can see, clearly a headless approach is the way forward for marketplaces.
-Jetti has powerful headless capabilities, designed to allow clients to customize their own setup as required.
-Every marketplace is different and this is something Jetti understands deeply- that is why we have focused on developing modular components that foster innovation and performance to our users, allowing them to make adjustments as per their particular needs.
+Onport has powerful headless capabilities, designed to allow clients to customize their own setup as required.
+Every marketplace is different and this is something Onport understands deeply- that is why we have focused on developing modular components that foster innovation and performance to our users, allowing them to make adjustments as per their particular needs.